TranTanLuan/ChatbotDevelopment/README.md

 ## Create api key to use OpenAI models
 - Go to "https://platform.openai.com/" to sign up and create api key
+- Them go to "RAG_Fastapi/model.py", fill in OPENAI_API_KEY at line 15

 ## Run
 ### Solution 1: